 The view from the Mt Healy Trail terminus

 Overlooking the park entrance and points outside the boundaries of the park, Mount Healy is an approachable mountain.
 The trail leading to this spot right from the visitor center is a great hike.
-Views of Mount McKinley are possible, and there's always a chance of seeing some wildlife along the way.
+Views of Denali are possible, and there's always a chance of seeing some wildlife along the way.

 You can "hike" down from this perch to the Triple Lakes Trail, and myriad other trails are hidden in the forest lower on the slopes of Mt.
 Healy.